Identify the drift seeds and flowering plants along the seashores of the tropical Indian and tropical Pacific oceans...

 This genus contains over 20 species found throughout the tropics of the world.
 The fruits in these plants produce exudate, and thus stick to animals to aid dispersal.
 This results in a strange ‘relationship’ between the some coastal species and seabirds.
 Birds such as Black Noddies nest in the branches of Pisonia trees, using the large leaves as nesting material.
 But they may become covered in the sticky fruits, which aids the tree in dispersing its seeds; however, the bird may get so stuck it can’t fly.
 It is thought the dying bird then provides some nutrients for the seedling to grow within.
 These bizarre circumstances gives rise to various names such as ‘Bird-trapping tree’ or ‘Bird Lime Tree’.

 Pisonia grandis, ‘Pisonia Tree’ Tree or shrub.
-Distinctive curving whitish trunks, often in groups.
+Usually grow in their own forests, with distinctive whitish trunks growing tall and slim but often curving over.
 Large leaves, appear in a whorl, with distinct white venation, and stems have small round scars from where previous leaves grew.
 Small greenish-white flowers produced in an umbel.
 The strange fruits also in umbel; they are green and finger-like in shape, with rows of very sticky lumps.
 These stick to seabirds.
 Grows only in tropical coastal situations, but seems most common on small coral cays (or atolls in the rest of the tropical Pacific), where it may grow in stands dominating an area, and comprising a type of littoral or beach forest, especially where there are breeding seabirds.
 Found in much of tropical Indo- Pacific.

 This family contains about 170 species, most of which have subsucculent leaves and many of which are found in tropical coastal regions.
 It contains two important coastal species, Tetragonia tetragonioides ‘New Zealand spinach’ of the subtropical and temperate shores, and the species below.